Beggar My Neighbour (TV series): Plot

-Rose Garvey, and her husband Gerald, live next door to her sister Lana Butt, and her husband Harry, in the fictional Larkworthy Road, Muswell Hill, North London.
-Gerald is an underpaid junior executive, while Harry is a well-paid fitter.
-The slightly snobbish Gerald makes sure that he and Rose keep up a pretence of doing well even though they are not.
-Meanwhile, the Butts' relative wealth encourages Lana to put on airs and graces, although Harry remains down to earth.
+Rose Garvey and her husband Gerald live next door to her sister Lana Butt and her husband Harry in the fictional Larkworthy Road, Muswell Hill, North London.
+Gerald is an under-paid junior executive, while Harry is a well-paid fitter.
+The slightly snobbish Gerald makes sure he and Rose keep up a pretence of doing well even though they are not.
+Meanwhile, the Butts' relative wealth encourages Lana to put on airs and graces, though Harry remains down to earth.

 Episodes

 Only eight episodes of the original run of 23 have survived: episode one and two from the first series and all six episodes from series two.